noahboegli/vanilla-toasts/README.md

-Vanilla Toasts (also refered to as vtoasts) is a lightweight VanillaJS toast library.
+Vanilla Toasts (also refered to as vtoast) is a lightweight VanillaJS toast library.
 It does not require any framework to run.
 It is inspired from [toastr](https://github.com/CodeSeven/toastr) but removes the dependency to jQuery.

 It's also lighter and has fewer lines of code.

 It is currently in active development thus some features mentioned below might not be (yet) implemented.
 Additional features may also be developed.

-Current version: 0.6.0alpha
+Current version: 1.0.0

 Known issues with the current code:
 - None